What is the legal definition of domestic violence in Florida?

-You can file for an injunction for protection against domestic violence in the circuit where you live permanently or temporarily, where the abuser lives, or where the abuse occurred.1
+You can file for an injunction for protection against domestic violence in the county where you live permanently or temporarily, where the abuser lives, or where the abuse occurred.1

 However, if you have left the home and want to keep the address where you are staying confidential, filing in that county would likely not be a good idea since it would alert the abuser to the fact that you are living in that county.

 If the abuser lives in a different state, can I still get an order against him/her?